 How to Make an Oversized Tote Bag

-For our bag we used Fairfield’s Oly*Fun™ Multi-Purpose Fabric.
-This fabric is a lightweight polypropylene material that is similar to the material used for reusable grocery bags.
-Instead of Oly*Fun, you could use a fabric from our "Bag Fabric" section of our website.
+When it comes to choosing fabric for your bag, Sailrite® has top-quality hobby and bag fabrics to choose from.
+Navigate to our "Bag Fabric" section of our website.
 At the menu, find the "Hobby Fabric" section and click on "Bag Fabric."
 Nylon or Cordura® make for great bags as they're easy to clean and abrasion resistant.
 You'll need 2 yards of fabric to make the tote bag.

-We wanted to make a functional bag using only one craft pack of Oly*Fun and we came up with this design, and kept things pretty simple.
-The bag features a zippered top and one large interior pocket.
+Our beach tote bag design features a zippered top and one large interior pocket.
 If you want a fancier design, you can use this bag as a starting point for getting more creative with customizations for your bag.
 For example, you could add a pocket to the inside or the outside or add color-contrasting straps.
 The possibilities are endless!

 How to Make an Oversized Tote Bag

 1. Unroll your craft pack of fabric.
-For the main panels of your bag, cut two pieces that measure 20 inches (the full width) x 22 inches.
+For the main panels of your bag, cut two pieces that measure 20" (the full width) x 22".
 We left our fabric folded in half here for ease of use, but you can unfold it completely if you prefer.

-2. Cut a piece of fabric that measures 7 x 64 inches (which should be all the length that’s left of the Oly*Fun).
+2. Cut a piece of fabric that measures 7" x 64".
 This is your bag’s boxing.

-3. Then cut a piece of fabric measuring 4 inches x the remainder of the length for the straps.
+3. Then cut a piece of fabric measuring 4" x the remainder of the length for the straps.
 Then cut that piece in half lengthwise.

-4. On the long side of the main bag panels, fold down 2 inches and pin in place to make a 20 x 20-inch square.
+4. On the long side of the main bag panels, fold down 2" and pin in place to make a 20" x 20" square.

 5. Take the strap pieces and fold them in thirds widthwise.
 Pin in place.